owncast/owncast.github.io/content/help.md

 Whether you have an idea for a new feature, have something specific you want to work on, or you just want to jump in and be involved, we've taken pride in making Owncast as easy as possible to jump into.

 We've kept our dependencies to a minimum so you can get our source code up and running quickly.
 We know the feeling of being unable to get your development environment working, so we don't want that for people who want to work on Owncast.
-In fact, I can't think of a single example of somebody having issues contributing, and that's awesome.

 ### Frontend and UI